 The spring season typically runs from mid-April through mid-June

 What ages can play rec soccer?

-We organize the rec league by grade level.
-Rec soccer is open to all kindergarten through high school aged players.
+We organize the Rec league by grade level.
+Rec soccer is open to all kindergarten through the high school ages permitted by VYSA (in 2020, the oldest birth year is 2002).
 If your child is between the ages of three through pre-school, they may be eligible to play in Arlington Soccer's Mini Soccer program.

 How are teams formed?

 Arlington Soccer attempts to place players on teams based on elementary school enrollment, when possible.
 If a player cannot be placed on a team from their school, then they are generally placed on a team in the same general geographic location in Arlington.